KouOuchi/icicl/README.md

     Set a fileter to boost::log.

 +   `ICICL_GET_ACCUM(your_class)` :
-    Get your accumulate count abount your_class;
+    Get your accumulate count abount your_class.

 +   `ICICL_GET_TOTAL(your_class)` :
-    Get your total count abount your_class;
+    Get your total count abount your_class.

 +   `ICICL_COUNT()` :
-    Get accumulation and total about all class;
+    Get accumulation and total about all class.

 How To Install
 --------
 ### Windows
 1. Setup Boost and boost-log
 I confirmed boost-1.53 and boost-log-2.0.

 2. Set environment variable BOOST to boost installed path. e.g. BOOST=c:\Apps\bin\boost_1_53

 3. Build Library

-   run premake.exe vs2010
+   run premake

+	`premake vs2010`

    And then, Solution is created.
+And set active solution platform.

-   BUILD->Configuration Manager->Active solution platform.
+	`BUILD->Configuration Manager->Active solution platform. `

    Set to "x64"

    I confirmed in VS2010 and VS2012.